Do you own a set of watercolor pencils? If not, why not? They really are an absolute blast to use in creating beautiful art.

 When applying dry, using the side of the point will help you cover the paper more quickly since you are using more surface area of the point.

-Unlike regular colored pencils, you Do not have to be concerned with direction of lay-down of dry color.
+Unlike regular colored pencils, you do not have to be concerned with direction of lay-down of dry color.
 You can be sloppy!
 Quality pencils like Derwent will be very forgiving if you applied it every which way since they dissolve and blend so well.

 Don’t be afraid to layer multiple light-pressure layers to get to your desired color intensity.
-Each layer reacts with the previous layer, mixing and enriching the color.
+Each layer reacts with the

 Well, there you have it, my take on Derwent Watercolor pencils, and it’s up to you to decide.
 Hopefully, you have found enough reason to want to give these a try.
 Believe me, they are well worth it!